Prem Kumar Dhumal

-Prem Kumar Dhumal (pronounced [preːmə kʊmaːrə d̪ʱuːmələ]; born 10 April 1944) is an Indian politician and has twice served as the Chief Minister of Himachal Pradesh, from March 1998 to March 2003 and again from 1 January 2008 to 25 December 2012.
+Prem Kumar Dhumal (pronounced [preːmə kʊmaːrə d̪ʱuːmələ]; born 10 April 1944) is an Indian politician who has twice served as the Chief Minister of Himachal Pradesh, from March 1998 to March 2003 and again from 1 January 2008 to 25 December 2012.
 He was the Bharatiya Janata Party's Chief Ministerial candidate for the 2017 Himachal Assembly Election, in which he lost his seat.

+As chief minister of Himachal, its massive phone tapping scandal took place, where phones of over 1100 civilians were illegally recorded, where permission was only taken for around 170 phones.
+BJP's Shanta Kumar also requested to disclose names of people whose phones were tapped during Dhumal's tenure.
+He was rivalled by Virbhadra Singh of Congress.

 Early life

 Prem Kumar Dhumal was born on 10 April 1944 in Samirpur village, Hamirpur district.
 His father's name was Capt.
 Mahant Ram and mother Phulmu Devi.
 He has M.A.
 (Eng), and LL.B. degrees following his education at Doaba College in Jalandhar and Guru Nanak Dev University, Amritsar.
 He became a lecturer at a private college in Punjab.